This expert is no longer a staff member at The Heritage Foundation.

-Helle C. Dale is The Heritage Foundation’s senior fellow in public diplomacy studies.
-Her current work focuses on the U.S. government’s institutions and programs for strategic outreach to the public of foreign countries, as well as more traditional diplomacy, critical elements in American global leadership and in the war of ideas against violent extremism.
+Helle C. Dale was The Heritage Foundation’s senior fellow in public diplomacy studies.
+Her work focused on the U.S. government’s institutions and programs for strategic outreach to the public of foreign countries, as well as more traditional diplomacy, critical elements in American global leadership and in the war of ideas against violent extremism.

 She joined The Heritage Foundation in 2002 as deputy director of Heritage’s Kathryn and Shelby Cullom Davis Institute for International Studies, the think tank’s umbrella institute for all branches of study relating to international relations.
 In this capacity, among other tasks, she supervised the institute’s production of research papers.